 But I'll add this: If you tend to characterize all that as hoity-toity art-house frippery, I'll send you to this flick, anyway: I daresay it just might bring you around.

-One of the best, in my book It's perfect.
+It's perfect.
 There's not much more to say.
 The scenario work, dialog, direction, acting, pacing, EVERYTHING.

 The writing is super, super intelligent.
 Well...
 I will note a kind of "goof" in the underlying science at one point.
 (DON'T consider the following a "spoiler":) It shows Rick stimulating "parts" of a cockroach's "brain" to tap it's motor functions.
 Pretty sure that early stimulus/motor-response scenario is not in keeping with our current understanding of the nervous function of the arthropods.
 For some time now, robotics researchers have recognized the effectiveness of "distributed intelligence" and point to insects as examples of this.